 Nutrition is a primary concern for parents of picky eaters.
 Can a specific brand of Mac n’ Cheese, chicken nuggets, or crackers provide the nutrition they need to grow and thrive?
 We help calm parents’ expectations while motivating children with new foods they may enjoy.

 Part of childhood is enjoying birthday parties, family celebrations, and social time with friends.
 Parents of picky eaters understand that any occasion involving food requires extra planning and an extra helping of stress.
 Eating therapy works to eliminate or reduce the anxieties associated with food.

 Eating therapy is a collaboration between the child, parents, therapist, and doctors.
 Helping children eat a healthy diet, at any age or given any circumstance, is complicated.
 Our occupational therapists are part of the care team to find the right solution for your unique child.

 Anxious or picky eaters may repetitively request and only eat a small assortment of foods, often prepared in a very specific way – down to the cup or plate it is served upon.
 Our goal is to understand the appeal of these foods and expand their food choices based on this knowledge.

-Children will tell us what they like and do not like through their behaviors, expressions or outright defiance.
-With feeding challenges, parents, caregivers and therapists need to learn the specific cues of each child and react positively to avoid deeper food afflictions.
+Children will tell us what they like and do not like through their behaviors, expressions, or outright defiance.
+With eating challenges, parents, caregivers, and therapists need to learn the specific cues of each child and react positively to avoid deeper food afflictions.

 Do you work alongside other professionals and pediatricians?